chaos-mesh/website/docs/simulate-heavy-stress-in-physical-nodes.md

 :::note

 When running an experiment, remember to save the UID information of the experiment.
-When you want to end the experiment corresponding to the UID, you need to send an HTTP DELETE request to the `/api/attack/{uid}` path of Chaosd service.
+When you want to kill the experiment corresponding to the UID, you need to send a `DELETE` HTTP request to the `/api/attack/{uid}` path of Chaosd service.

 :::

-### Simulate CPU stress using service mode
+### Simulate CPU stress using the service mode

 #### Parameters for simulating CPU stress